schofield-lab/schofield-lab.github.io/join/index.md

 {% capture text %}
 We also welcome enquiries about other funding sources or self-funding.

-- **Funding:** External schemes, self-funding, or other opportunities
+- **Funding:** External schemes, self-funding, or other opportunities may be advertised here in future.
-- **Application timeline:** Varies — additional funded PhD studentships may be advertised here from time to time
+- **Application timeline:** Semi-flexible
 - **How to apply:** Please [get in touch](/contact) with us to discuss possible options
 {% endcapture %}